GM to cut car production in North America, halt some models: source

 Lagging U.S. car sales has seen several car plants fall to just one shift, including its Detroit Hamtramck Assembly plant and Lordstown, Ohio, assembly plant.

-Rivals Ford Motor Co (F.N) and Fiat Chrysler Automobiles NV, have both curtailed U.S. car production.
+Rivals Ford Motor Co and Fiat Chrysler Automobiles NV, have both curtailed U.S. car production.
 Ford said in April it planned to stop building nearly all cars in North America.

 An industry-wide slowdown in passenger car sales started to pick up steam in 2017.